mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Anti-Psi Spray
 Available at TL 12+.
-An aerosol neutraliser, the Ant-Psi Spray projects a cloud of nano-particles, 1 metre in diameter, into the air.
+An aerosol neutraliser, the Ant-Psi Spray projects a cloud of nano-particles, 1 meter in diameter, into the air.
 The nano particles are molecularly calibrated to absorb psionic energy and dissipate it harmlessly.
 Every blast of the spray neutralises 3+1d6 Psionic Strength points placed into an active power that must be directed through the cloud’s area of